-It’s not a power house by any means, putting out (a very conservative estimate) 2 x 20 watts.
-But the phono stage which is switchable for both MM and MC pickups is good, and the sound quality is excellent.
+It’s not a powerhouse by any means, putting out (a very conservative estimate) 2 x 20 watts.
+But the phono stage accepts both MM and MC pickups which is excellent, and the sound quality is exceptional.
 So he scoured the used market and finally found a NAD 3020B.
-Unfortunately when he got it home, there was a loud hum from the output.
+Unfortunately, when he got it home, there was a loud hum from the output.
 So I told him to send it to me so I could fix it.

 Time to take the amplifier apart and start doing some troubleshooting.

-It has a bottom plate that is hold in place by a few screws, so access to the components are easy.
-But to get to the main power capacitors there is a metal bracket on the underside that needs removing.
+It has a bottom plate that is held in place by a few screws, so access to the components is easy.
+But to get to the main power capacitors, there is a metal bracket on the underside that needs removing.
 The bracket is held down by screws from the upper side and the front and the rear.
-After that is removed, it’s easy to start measuring.
+It’s easy to start measuring once you remove it.

 A Humming NAD 3020B

-The hum had a low frequency, so my guess was that the main power capacitors was dried out.
+The hum had a low frequency, so I guessed that the main power capacitors were dried out.
 If that happens, the power supply can’t filter the ripple from the bridge rectifier, giving the amp a low hum.

 So how did one of the main power capacitors measure up?
 Not to well I would say, which wasn’t a surprise.
-I continued to measure a bunch of other capacitors as well, and the where even worse.
+I continued to measure a bunch of other capacitors as well, and they were even worse.
 It was clear that I needed to either just give up or replace all the capacitors.
 I opted for the latter.
-My curiosity on how the amplifier would sound was to great to just give up.
-Just to make sure, I desoldered a couple of caps from the power supply and the amplifier stage and used a high quality meter, my DER EE DE-5000 Handheld LCR Meter to check the state of the caps.
+My curiosity on how the amplifier would sound was too big only to give up.
+Just to make sure, I desoldered a couple of caps from the power supply and the amplifier stage and used a high-quality meter, my DER EE DE-5000 Handheld LCR Meter to check the state of the caps.
 This meter can measure θ – phase angle, D (aka tan δ) dissipation factor, ESR, Q, series and parallel inductance, series and parallel resistance.